Shritama Mukherjee

 Shritama Mukherjee (born 3 November 1993) is an Indian television actress.
-She is best known for her portrayal of Rajkumari Jainandini in the show Dekha Ek Khwaab and Vinita 'Vinnie' Maheshwari.
+She is best known for her portrayal of Rajkumari Jainandini in the show Dekha Ek Khwaab and Koyal in Kuch Toh Hai Tere Mere Darmiyaan.
 Mukherjee played the role of Mahi in Tashan-e-Ishq.
-Currently she is the Founder, Editor in Chief And Creative Director of The Green Maven.
+In 2025, Shritama appeared in a music video ‘Sohbatein’ alongside Kumar Sanu and Akriti Kakkar.

 Early life and career

 Shritama is from a Bengali family she was born and brought up in Kota in Rajasthan.
 She dropped out of school and moved to Mumbai to pursue a career in acting.

 Shritama made her debut with Sony TV's serial Dekha Ek Khwaab in 2011, where she played the role of Rajkumari Jainandini.